-When a business purchases inventory to resell, it can do so without paying sales tax.
-In order to do so, the retailer will need to provide a South Carolina Resale Certificate to their vendor.
+A resale certificate is a document that allows a business to buy merchandise that will be resold without paying sales tax.
+In order to obtain the certificate, the retailer will need to provide a South Carolina Resale Certificate to their vendor.

 Learn more about what a resale certificate is, how to get one, and more.

 What is a Resale Certificate?